Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 5-free_listint2.c: The function does the same as above but also sets the head of the linked list (the head whose address is passed to the function) to NULL.

+6-pop_listint.c: The function receives a pointer to the head of a singly linked list, and it pops the first node and returns the value (n) that was stored in that node.